-If so is on when not in use.
-SET-/RES+ could be pressed by mistake and engage ACC when not desired.
-Keep (S) off when cruise is not being used.
+If ACC is on when not in use, the thumbwheel could be pressed to -SET or +RES and engage ACC when not desired.
+Keep ACC off when ACC is not being used.
+Press  to turn off ACC.
 Select the set speed desired for ACC.
 This is the vehicle speed when no vehicle is detected in your path.

-While the vehicle is moving.
-ACC will not set at a speed less than 5 km/h (3 mph). although the minimum allowable set speed is 15 mph.
+While the vehicle is moving, ACC will not set at a speed less than 5 km/h (3 mph), although the minimum allowable set speed is 15 mph.